-Public report national audit of percutaneous coronary interventional procedures 2011January 28th, 2013 in Cardiology /
+Public report national audit of percutaneous coronary interventional procedures 2011January 28, 2013 in Medicine & Health / Cardiology

 The 2011 annual report of the National Audit of Percutaneous Coronary Intervention (PCI) highlights the significant progress within hospitals to expand PCI services to treat more patients with acute coronary syndromes.